The secret to success: How Chris Transformed His Career

 - Get kids (or you might be too old later, better do it now)

-The thing is that I had a gut feeling that something was not right, like a puppeteer pulling invisible strings in the background of life.
+The thing is that I had a gut feeling that something was not right, like a puppeteer pulling invisible strings in the background of my life.

 Can you relate?

 You just go with the flow because everyone else is in the same damn river.

 My newly bought car, a used Skoda Octavia RS (pretty new with good mileage) that I bought for 10k, stopped working magically.

 Turned out that the timing chain tensioner stopped working which led to the pistons smashing into the valves, ruining the engine.

-The insurance company felt like not covering the engine swap at all, meaning that I had to dish out 5k out of pocket to repair it.
+The insurance company felt like not covering the engine swap at all, meaning I had to dish out 5k out of pocket to repair it.

 With even more costs adding up, towing, etc, I was now in debt for a car that I no longer had or could use, and my savings was toast due to all the repairs.